build-on-aws/content/posts/practical-cloud-guide/deploy-a-cloud-database-to-scale-lamp-app/index.md

 --instance-names {"PHP-fe-1","PHP-fe-2","PHP-fe-3"}
 ```

 The Lightsail load balancer performs a health check on each instance by sending a request to the root of the web application on each instance.
-It the web application returns an HTTP Status 200, the instance passes the health check.
+If the web application returns an HTTP Status 200, the instance passes the health check.
 It can take some time for each instance to pass the health check, and you can verify the status of the instances with the `get-load-balancer` command.

 ```bash
 aws lightsail get-load-balancer --load-balancer-name todo-lb | jq .loadBalancer.instanceHealthSummary